follperson/follzam/pull_request_template.md

-This is my submission for ASSIGNMENT NAME (put the name in the title too!).
-I have checked the files changed in this pull request, and it contains only the code I wrote for this assignment, not any other assignments.
+This is my submission for ASSIGNMENT NAME [put the name in the title too!].
+I have checked the files changed in this pull request (below), and it contains only the code I wrote for this assignment, not any other assignments.

-I discussed this assignment with the following students: NAMES
+I discussed this assignment with these students: NAMES

 ## Comments and questions